mathieuouillon/GEMC_Installation/GEMC_Installation.md

 ## Setting up the Software

-1. Create default.local

-   Create `/etc/cvmfs/default.local` with `sudo nano /etc/cvmfs/default.local` and write in :
+1. Create `/etc/cvmfs/default.local` and open the file for editing.
+Select the desired repositories by setting `CVMFS_REPOSITORIES=repo1,repo2,...`.
+For CLAS12 add :
    ```vim
    CVMFS_QUOTA=10000
    CVMFS_REPOSITORIES=oasis.opensciencegrid.org
    CVMFS_HTTP_PROXY=DIRECT
    ```

-2. Configure AutoFS
+2. Configure AutoFS : For the basic setup, run `cvmfs_config setup`.
+This ensures that the file `/etc/auto.master.d/cvmfs.autofs` exists containing `/cvmfs /etc/auto.cvmfs` and that the autofs service is running.
+Reload the autofs service in order to apply an updated configuration.

    ```console
    sudo cvmfs_config setup
    ```

-3. Verify the file system
-   Check if CernVM-FS mounts the specified repositories by :
+3. Verify the file system : Check if CernVM-FS mounts the specified repositories by :
    ```console
    cvmfs_config probe
    ```